pioneers/runtime/docker/README.md

 ## Stopping

-To stop the container, do
+To stop the container, just exit all your shells or do

     docker-compose down

-# Usage with Docker CLI
+# Usage with Docker CLI (Intermediate)

 ## Pulling